FAQs

 Is this worth the money?

 These books provide a clear, structured path, real-life applications, and guided conversations that clearly indicate how the skills are used.
 The tools and applications are built into the text.
 You will see how easy it is for Rick and Jane to apply the principles to create the marriage they want.
 If you are willing to apply what you are learning, it is definitely worth the money.
-Leaders in the field of marriage and relationships such as Dr Gary Chapman, Dr Greg Smalley, Dr Peter Larson, and Drs Les and Leslie Parrot as well as Patrick Lencioni (The Five Dysfunctions of a Team) have all affirmed the books
+Leaders in the field of marriage and relationships such as Dr Gary Chapman, Dr Greg Smalley, Dr Peter Larson, and Drs Les and Leslie Parrot as well as Patrick Lencioni (The Five Dysfunctions of a Team) have all affirmed the books and their comments are on the backs of the books.

-Marriage Ministry Leaders FAQ
+Marriage Ministry Leaders FAQs

 Will this work in my context?